foxstephen/FXAlertView/README.md

 ![alt tag](https://github.com/StephenFox1995/FXAlertView-iOS/blob/master/Assets/Screenshot.png)

 #Usage
+Download the project and drag and drop the file 'FXAlert' into your existing project.
 Maker sure to import the header file `FXAlert.h`.
 To make an alert create an instance of `FXAlertController`.
 ```
 FXAlertController *fxAlertView = [[FXAlertController alloc] initWithTitle:@"ALERT" message:@"This is a cool alert, isn't it?"];